ElementsProject/lightning/doc/lightningd-config.5.md

     first IPv4 or IPv6 address we bind to.

     This option can be used multiple times to add more addresses, and its use disables autolisten.
-If necessary, and 'always-use-proxy' is not specified, a DNS lookup may be done to resolve 'IPADDRESS' or 'TORIPADDRESS'.
+If necessary, and 'tor-proxy-only-tor' is specified or 'always-use-proxy' (deprecated) is not spcified, a DNS lookup may be done to resolve 'IPADDRESS' or 'TORIPADDRESS'.

  **bind-addr**=*\[IPADDRESS\[:PORT\]\]|SOCKETPATH*
 Set an IP address or UNIX domain socket to listen to, but do not